 - Free gym membership

 - A company car or mobile phone

 Additionally, the job might offer a clear promotion path, or the opportunity to review pay in three to six months.
 Make sure you consider these alternatives as part of your salary negotiation.

 How to conduct yourself in a salary negotiation

-Money can be an emotive topic, especially when discussed in direct relation to your overall value as an employee, but it's vital that you keep a cool head.
+Money can be an emotive topic, especially when discussed in direct relation to your overall value as an employee, but it is vital that you keep a cool head.
 Aim to be hard but fair; having the confidence to negotiate well for yourself, shows the employer that you could bring these skills to the role, strengthening their belief that you would be a valuable addition to the team.

 At the same time, always be respectful toward your potential new employer.
-Although you should go into the negotiation firm and confident, don’t be over confident.
+Although you should go into the negotiation firm and confident, don’t be overconfident.
 This could give the wrong impression